 23-5C-3.
 Code number assigned--Period code number maintained--Retrieval and transfer of sexual assault kit--Preservation of kit.
 A health care facility shall assign a code number to a sexual assault kit and provide the code number to the victim as well as information identifying the law enforcement agency where the kit will be stored.
-The health care facility shall maintain the code record for at least seven years from the date the health care facility examined or treated the victim or until the victim reaches the age of twenty-five, whichever is later.
-The health care facility may not affix to the sexual assault kit any information of the victim's identity other than the code number under this section.
-The law enforcement agency to which the health care facility releases the sexual assault kit under § 23-5C-2 shall retrieve the sexual assault kit, containing no identifying information of the victim other than the code number affixed by the health care facility, within seventy-two hours following the date on which the sexual assault kit is assigned a code number under this section.
-The health care facility shall condition of the victim other than the code number under the section.
-The health care facility shall condition the transfer of the sexual assault kit.
-A law enforcement agency in a manner designed to protect the victim's confidentiality and preserve the evidentiary integrity of the sexual assault kit.
+The health care facility shall maintain the code record for at least seven years from the date the health care facility examined or treated the victim or until the victim's identity other than the code number under this section.
+The law enforcement agency to which the health care facility releases the sexual assault kit under § 23-5C-2 shall retrieve the sexual assault kit, containing no identifying information of the victim other than the code number under this section.
+The law enforcement agency to which the health care facility releases the sexual assault kit under § 23-5C-2 shall retrieve the sexual assault kit, containing no identifying information of the victim other than the code number under this section.
+The health care facility, within seventy-two hours following the date on which the sexual assault kit is assigned a code number under this section.
+The health care facility shall coordinate the transfer of the sexual assault kit.
 A law enforcement agency in possession of a sexual assault kit shall preserve the kit for at least seven years from the date of examination or treatment or until the victim reaches the age of twenty-five, whichever is later, before it is destroyed.
 If a victim, or a victim or witness assistant, exercises the option of reporting the rape or sexual assault to a law enforcement agency, the code number under this section shall be provided by the victim to the law enforcement agency where the kit is being stored and used to identify the appropriate sexual assault kit.